 To complement the launch of our UltraClear Marine Epoxy Resin, we've written a guide explaining what it's for and how to use it.
-We'll also address how it compares to similar alternatives.
+We've also addressed how it compares to similar alternatives.

 What is marine epoxy used for?

-When used with an appropriate hardener, marine epoxy resin cures with a translucent finish and may have a subtle yellow-orange hue.
-This is generally not of concern, as the epoxy itself is often painted over or fully concealed in other ways later.
+When used with an appropriate hardener, marine epoxy resin cures with a translucent finish and may in some cases have a subtle yellow-orange hue.
+This hue is of no concern, as the epoxy itself is generally either painted over or fully concealed in other ways after application.

-Marine epoxy is frequently used to protect the hulls of watercrafts such as kayaks, canoes, skiffs, etc., as well as larger boats.
-It is also applied to related accessories and equipment that one might use on lakes, rivers, seas, or oceans.
+Marine epoxy is frequently used to protect the hulls of watercrafts, including kayaks, canoes, skiffs, etc., as well as larger boats.
+It can also be applied to their accessories as well as some of the other equipment used on lakes, rivers, seas, or oceans.

 Marine epoxy is also used for repairing hull damage and for fairing hulls to make a damaged surface smooth again.

-Marine grade epoxy resin is also a better option for the formation of composite materials like fiberglass, which is a very common choice for boat construction and related components.
+Marine-grade epoxy resin is also a superior option for the formation of composite materials like fiberglass, which is a very common choice for boat construction and related components.
 Choosing epoxy resin over similar resins like polyester will result in a more durable composite material.

 Epoxy resin vs polyester resin: